puckway/khl-hockeytech/README.md

 ### Speed

-The KHL API is quite slow, so in order to speed up requests, many common types of data are cached on KV.
-Here's a short rundown:
+The KHL API can be quite slow, so in order to speed up requests, many common types of data are cached on KV.
+Here's a brief rundown:

 | Resource                      | Cache TTL                 |
 |-------------------------------|---------------------------|